simplonco/portfolio/README.md

 # Portfolio

-You have one month to create your professional Portfolio, in the same time of working on your daily / weekly exercises and projects!
+You have one month to create your professional Portfolio, and at the same time to work on your daily or weekly exercises and projects!

-## Requierements
+## Prerequisites

-First retreive your previous work from https://github.com/simplonco/Create-a-CV-with-Bootstrap-to-conquer-the-World
+First retreive your previous work https://github.com/simplonco/Create-a-CV-with-Bootstrap-to-conquer-the-World

 ## Checklist

-* Link to your GitHub account https://github.com/settings/profile (take the time to fill information of your profile)
+* Link your GitHub account https://github.com/settings/profile (take the time to fill out your profile information)
-* Link to your LinkedIn account
+* Link your LinkedIn account
-* Link to Stack Overflow Carrers account (if you don't have one, create it http://careers.stackoverflow.com/)
+* Link your Stack Overflow Carrers account (if you do not have one, create it on http://careers.stackoverflow.com/)

 ## Hosting

-Upload it on GitHub page, more info here: https://pages.github.com/
+Upload your website with GitHub page, more info here: https://pages.github.com/